LPN to RN Guide

 Additionally, as an RN you will have more extensive knowledge, greater earning power and personal and professional growth, and the ability to specialize in areas that are of interest to you.
 The job market for RNs is experiencing tremendous growth, and by equipping yourself with an RN degree you will open the door to limitless opportunities.

-Search LPN to RN Programs
+Search RN Programs (Enter desired zip code)

 - Bureau of Labor Statistics